 Harding Loevner seeks to invest in companies meeting its key investment criteria: (i) competitive advantage; (ii) sustainable growth; (iii) financial strength; and (iv) quality management.
+In the

-In the Initial Qualification stage, analysts draw upon their research experience and examine fundamental data to identify high quality, growing companies that appear qualified for further in-depth investigation.
-Sources for investment ideas include, but are not limited to, management interviews investor conferences and trade shows.
+Initial Qualification stage, analysts draw upon their research experience and examine fundamental data to identify high quality, growing companies that appear qualified for further in-depth investigation.
+Sources for investment ideas include, but are not limited to, investigations into the competitors, suppliers and customers of existing companies under research, as well as management interviews, investor conferences and trade shows.
 The qualitative factors analysts consider when evaluating a new company include the global competitive structure of its industry, the apparent sustainability of the company's competitive advantages, and the quality of its management.
 Analysts augment their qualitative research with quantitative analysis of a number of quality-growth metrics.